-There are approximately 20 to 30 residential properties and holiday cottages which are located within 300m of the scheme.
-All of these properties lie beyond the southbound carriageway, with those nearest to the scheme lying approximately 20m from the scheme.
-Properties nearest to the scheme are afforded a degree of acoustic screening provided by ornamental garden hedging, whilst those further afield are screened by roadside tree shelterbelt where present.
+There are approximately ten residential properties and holiday cottages which are located within 300m of the scheme.
+All of these properties lie east of the carriageway, with those nearest to the scheme lying approximately 20m from the A82 carriageway.
+Properties nearest to the scheme are afforded a minimal degree of screening provided by ornamental garden hedging, whilst those further afield are partially screened by roadside tree shelterbelt where present.

-Works are not located within a Candidate Noise Management Area (CNMA) (Transportation Noise Action Plan).
+The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps).